rackerlabs/support-how-to/content/general/ord1-cr5-cr8-data-center-consolidation-faq.md

 disk corruption issues by running a check disk (`chkdsk`).
 Doing so prevents any forced `chkdsk` operations when your server is turned on.
 - Fully install any pending Microsoft&reg; Windows&reg; updates before the scheduled migration.
-If updates stop us from being able to gracefully turn off your servers, the downtime for the entire move group could be extended.
+If updates stop us from being able to turn off your servers gracefully, the downtime for the entire move group could be extended.
 - Perform a test reboot of your servers before the migration to ensure that applications and services start correctly.
 You can schedule reboots from the MyRackspace Portal.

-### I would like to run a full backup before my migration.
+### I want to run a full backup before my migration.
 Can this be arranged?

 Because it may not complete in time, we do not recommend that you initiate a full backup just before the migration.
 Approximately two hours before the